Lambda-X-Master/Backend/README.md

 # API Documentation

+## Getting started

+To get the server running locally:

+🚫 adjust these scripts to match your project

+- Clone this repo
+- `yarn install` to install all required dependencies
+- `yarn server` to start the local server
+- `yarn test` to start server using testing environment

 #### Backend Deployment: _add URL here_ <br>

 🚫This is a placeholder, replace the endpoints, access controll, and descriptioin to match your project